 To make Chai Lattes:

 - Transfer the strained chai concentrate back into a medium saucepan.
 Bring to a near-boil on the stove (205°F-210°F on an instant-read thermometer).
-Meanwhile, prep two mugs with two bags of black tea each.
+Meanwhile, prep two mugs with 1-2 bags of black tea each, depending on desired strength.

 - Pour the hot concentrate over the tea bags in each mug, dividing evenly between each.
 Let steep for 5-6 minutes.
 Press excess water out of tea bags before removing.